asdofindia/asdofindia.github.io/books.md

 * Harry Potter series by JK Rowling - I grew up reading these books and they're truly magical.
 * To Kill a Mockingbird by Harper Lee - The story of Atticus and Scout and Jem and Maycomb and systemic violence and morals.
 * The Old Man and the Sea by Ernest Hemingway - It was like a short film that left one wondering at the end.

+## Have skimmed through ##

+* Along the Archival Grain: Epsitemic Anxieties and Colonial Common Sense by Ann Laura Stoler - about how to see history from the oppressor's narrative.